Nunie123/data_engineering_on_gcp_book/ch_6_event_triggers.md

 # Chapter 6: Setting up Event-Triggered Pipelines with Cloud Functions

 In Chapter 5 I demonstrated how to set up a Data Pipeline that ran on a schedule (or by manually triggering through the Web UI).
-Airflow has a lot of flexibility in when and how often a DAG should run, but sometimes you don't want your DAG to run on a schedule.
-Suppose your organizations Data Science team periodically generates a CSV file with valuable information, and you want to ingest that file into your Data Warehouse as soon as it is possible.
+Airflow has a lot of flexibility for when and how often a DAG should run, but sometimes you don't want your DAG to run on a schedule.
+Suppose your organization's Data Science team periodically generates a CSV file with valuable information, and you want to ingest that file into your Data Warehouse as soon as it is available.
 You can't ingest on a schedule, because you don't know when the file will be uploaded.
 What we can do instead is set up a Cloud Function to listen for a new file to be uploaded, and once a new file is detected it can kick off the Data Pipeline for ingesting that file.

 ## Overview of Cloud Functions
 GCP's Cloud Functions is a "serverless" code execution service.
 It allows predefined code to be executed when triggered by an event, such as GCS events, HTTP events, and Pub/Sub events.
 We'll focus on GCS events in this chapter, as responding to a new file being uploaded to a GCS Bucket is a common task for Data Engineers, but Cloud Functions has much more functionality than what I'll cover.
 Additionally, I'll talk about Pub/Sub in Chapter 8 as I discuss streaming Data Pipelines.